AdamBoley/Viscosity-Calculator/README.md

 # User stories

-First-time users must be able to determine the purpose of the tool as soon as they navigate to it.
+First-time users must be able to determine the purpose of the tool as soon as they navigate to it

+The tool must include a selector to allow the user to choose the calculation they want to conduct

-The tool must include a selector to allow the user to select the fluid type that their sample is, and this selection must be referenced in the functions that are executed so that the correct calculations are made
+The tool must include a selector to allow the user to select the fluid type that their sample is, and this selector must change that functions that are executed so that the correct calculations are made

 The tool must include a page with some information on how to set the selector to the fluid type that matches their sample

-The above page should either open a new tab, or include an internal link to take the user back to the main page so that they don't have to user their browser butttons.
+The above page should either open a new tab, or include an internal link to take the user back to the main page so that they don't have to user their browser butttons

-The tool must have clear calls to action to input the data required for the calculation that has been selected
+The tool must have clear calls to action to input the user's data (run-times, constants, gravities, etc)

 The tool must have a clear call to action to submit their inputs and begin the calculations